-The new federal law is actually a boon to month-to-month tenants.
-They are entitled to a 90-day notice period, which puts them in a better position than they had with the original owner.
-Lease-holding tenants (those with a lease) whose new owner will not occupy the home similarly have no legal beef with the new law -- they are in the same position as a tenant whose landlord sells mid-lease (the tenant simply gets a new owner/landlord).
+The new state laws are often a boon to month-to-month tenants.
+These tenants may be entitled to a notice period that's longer (90 days, for instance) than the one they were subject to with the original owner.
+Lease-holding tenants (those with a lease) whose new owner will not occupy the home similarly have no legal beef with the new laws -- they are in the same position as a tenant whose landlord sells mid-lease (the tenant simply gets a new owner/landlord).

 If a tenant can prove that the original landlord failed to disclose that a foreclosure was imminent, amounting to fraud, the tenant can sue the landlord for monetary damages—the cost to the tenant of moving and any increased rent.
 (To learn how to sue for damages in small claims court, see Nolo's Small Claims Court area.)
 However, the tenant would still have to move out of the rental unit, which is not an ideal situation for most tenants.